perappu/perappu-blog-11ty/content/commission.md

  ### Art Commissions

- I occasionally open for "surprise me" style art commissions on my <a href="https://ko-fi.com/stokori/commissions">Ko-Fi</a>.
+ I occasionally open for "surprise me" (also known as "Skeb-style") style art commissions on my <a href="https://ko-fi.com/stokori/commissions">Ko-Fi</a>.